sombriks/rosetta-beer-store/beer-store-service-kotlin-javalin-ktorm-liquibase/README.md

 }
 ```

-Mapping got more verbose, but it doesn't use dynamic proxies anymore and then
+Mapping got way more verbose, but it doesn't use dynamic proxies anymore and
-jackson started to work again.
+then jackson started to work again.

+So far the least pleasant ORM framework is ktorm.

+## Would I use this in production

+Kotlin/Javalin/Liquibase?
+Sure!